• Skip to primary navigation

 An Alternative Method

-Baked pumpkin half is ready.
+A baked pumpkin half is ready.

-Removing the pumpkin flesh into a bowl.
+Removing the pumpkin flesh to a bowl.

 A two-photo collage showing large carving pumpkins on the left and small pie pumpkins on the right.